Dimtemp/SCOMTraining/17-PowerShell.md

 Get-SCOMAlert -criteria 'ResolutionState = ''0'' AND Severity = ''0''' |
 Set-SCOMAlert -ResolutionState 255
 ```
-Find a longer list of one-liners for processing alerts at Pete Zerger’s OpsMgr 2012 PowerShell article discussing an updated collection of one-liners at http://www.systemcentercentral.com/BlogDetails/tabid/143/IndexID/89870/Default.aspx
+Find a longer list of one-liners for processing alerts at Pete Zerger’s article discussing an updated collection of one-liners at http://www.systemcentercentral.com/BlogDetails/tabid/143/IndexID/89870/Default.aspx

 ## Overview of Installed Patches on Agent Machines
 This excellent one-liner shows the contents of the PatchList object.
-This is a great improvement from OpsMgr 2007 pre-SP 1 days, when an OpsMgr administrator had to keep track of individual patches via the version of files.
-The following one-liner shows the name of an agent and what is in the patch list.
+It shows the name of an agent and what is in the patch list.
 ```powershell
 Get-SCOMAgent | sort {[string] $_.PatchList} | select Name, PatchList
 ```